Corinthia Grand Hotel Astoria Brussels: Building and amenities

 Before restoration, the hotel had 118 rooms.
 With its new configuration, it now offers 126 rooms, including 31 suites and five signature suites.
 The establishment also houses Corinthia Spa by Sisley, a 1200 m2 spa and wellness centre; expanded modular meeting rooms complete with technological equipment; a Palm Court lounge; Under the stairs, a bar created by the mixologist Hannah Van Ongevalle; Palais Royal, a gourmet restaurant by the Michelin-starred chef David Martin; Le Petit bon bon, a gourmet brasserie by the chef Christophe Hardiquest; Coutume, a concept store of Belgian luxury brands; as well as a private members' club.

 Famous guests

 The hotel has become a mythical place in Brussels.
-For a century, it has been the meeting place for kings and greats of this world.
-In the guestbook, many famous personalities can be found: heads of state and prime ministers like Adenauer, Ben-Gurion, Churchill, Eisenhower, Edward Heath, Édouard Herriot, Hirohito and the Shah; artists like Dalí; writers like James Joyce and Marguerite Yourcenar; actors like Pierre Fresnay and Gérard Philippe; singers like Maurice Chevalier; and musicians like Khachaturian, Menuhin, Oistrakh and Rubinstein.
+For a century, it has been the meeting place for the rich and the famous.
+In the guestbook, many personalities can be found: heads of state and prime ministers like Adenauer, Ben-Gurion, Churchill, Eisenhower, Edward Heath, Édouard Herriot, Hirohito and the Shah; artists like Dalí; writers like James Joyce and Marguerite Yourcenar; actors like Pierre Fresnay and Gérard Philippe; singers like Maurice Chevalier; and musicians like Khachaturian, Menuhin, Oistrakh and Rubinstein.